 Innovation in its simplest definition is the implementation of something new.
 A Google search of the term ‘Innovation’ will produce 570,000,000 hits.
 Innovation is without a doubt the buzz-word of our time.
 As such businesses, government departments, universities and most organizations you can think of produce and reproduce the rhetoric of innovation as core to their strategy.

-However, making innovation happen, doing innovation, especially disruptive forms of innovation that bring about major transformation, is difficult, elusive and expensive.
+However, making innovation happen, doing innovation, especially disruptive forms of innovation that bring about a major transformation, is difficult, elusive and expensive.
 The last decade has witnessed phenomenal growth in design thinking, at least in name more than in practice, as a way to bring about innovation.

 What is Design Thinking?